-Isha Ambani Announces Opening of India’s First Multi-Disciplinary Cultural Centre in Mumbai
+Isha Ambani announces opening of India’s first multi-disciplinary cultural centre in Mumbai

-Isha Ambani today announced the opening of a first-of-its- kind space in the sphere of the arts, the Nita Mukesh Ambani Cultural Centre (NMACC), in Mumbai’s Bandra Kurla Complex.
+Isha Ambani on October 6, announced the opening of a first-of-its-kind space in the sphere of the arts, the Nita Mukesh Ambani Cultural Centre (NMACC), in Mumbai’s Bandra Kurla Complex.
 Dedicated to her mother Nita M Ambani—an educationist, businesswoman, philanthropist and long-time patron of the arts—it promises to be a cultural landmark.

 NMACC is housed within the Jio World Centre, which is also home to the country’s largest convention centre, retail and hospitality outlets, and more, all in the heart of India’s financial and entertainment capital.
 The three-storeyed building will open spaces for performing as well as visual arts.
 A trio of dedicated spaces for the performing arts include The Grand Theatre, The Studio Theatre and The Cube, all built with cutting-edge technology to cater to a wide range of experiences, from intimate screenings and stimulating conversations to multilingual programming and international productions.
 The centre will also launch the Art House, a four storeyed space spotlighting leading Indian and international artists.